 The remote French Guiana served as a penal colony for those French citizens which were unwanted by the officials in France.
 Among these prisoners were diverse people – diehard criminals and idealistic anarchists, crude folks and sophisticated intellectuals.

 Pierre Huguet was one of these unfortunate people.
-Most likely he was born sometimes around 1850 in Clermont-Ferrand and sentenced in 1889 for 20 years for burglary.
+Most likely he was born sometime around 1850 in Clermont-Ferrand and sentenced in 1889 for 20 years for burglary.
 Sometimes around 1893 he was assigned to a prison in Iracoubou.

 This man definitely did not have a placid character.
 Six times he tried to escape from prison until he was released after serving his term in 1909.